preactjs/preact-www/content/en/guide/v11/options.md

 **Signature:** `(event: Event) => any`

 Invoked just before a DOM event is handled by its associated Virtual DOM listener.
-When `options.event` is setted, the event which is event listener argument is replaced return value of `options.event`.
+When `options.event` is set, the event which is event listener argument is replaced return value of `options.event`.

 #### `options.requestAnimationFrame`